KxSystems/docs/docs/about/search.md

 By default, searches ignore the content of code listings and inline code elements.

 You can direct a search to **code elements**.
-Prefix your seach term with `code:` and the engine will search only code blocks, inline code elements, and headings.
+Prefix your search term with `code:` and the engine will search only code blocks, inline code elements, and headings.
 So, a search for `code:compress` will ignore the word _compress_ in body text.

 A search for a **keyword** is always performed as a code search.
 For example a search for `and` looks only in page titles, headings, inline code elements and code listings.